 Mix in the butter, salt, eggs, and flour.
 Mix until well-combined.

-Turn dough onto a lightly floured counter.
+Turn the dough onto a lightly floured counter.
 Gently knead to form a soft dough.

-Place dough in a large buttered glass bowl.
-Now let the dough work it’s magic and rise until the dough has doubled in size.
+Place the dough in a large buttered glass bowl.
+Now, let the dough work it’s magic and rise until the dough has doubled in size.

 Spread softened butter on your dough.